 Studies look wonderful with dark wood panelling on the walls.
 Although it is a lot of work to construct panelling and more expensive than simple paint or wallpaper, panelling can really make a study something wonderful with an authentic period feel.
-Although oak panelling is the first choice for a genuine Victorian study, panelling made from mdf and pine painted a dark colour can create just as dramatic an effect.
+Although oak panelling is the first choice for a genuine Victorian study, panelling made from MDF and pine painted a dark colour can create just as dramatic an effect.
 Find out how to make and install wood panelling here.

 As well as (or instead of) panelling, you could create dark or painted wood bookshelves or book cabinets.
-These look great in the alcoves either side of a fireplace, or covering one whole wall.
-If you want a short cut, you could buy wallpaper designed to mimic bookshelves filled with with old hardback books.
+These look great in the alcoves either side of a fireplace or covering one whole wall.
+If you want a short cut, you could buy wallpaper designed to mimic bookshelves filled with old hardback books.

 If you are painting your room, choose dark, sumptuous colours, typical of a Victorian style study.
 These include deep blue, green or red - darker shades should be below the dado line instead of above it.
 Farrow and Ball do a great range of genuine deep rich Victorian hues, perfect for this style of study.
 However, if you're not panelling the room, it would be traditional to use a dark rich-patterned wallpaper, such as Amicia in Cochineal - above the dado line, with a deep complementary paint shade below the dado.
 This will help to achieve a business-like feel to the room,

 How should you furnish a study?